department-of-veterans-affairs/va.gov-team/products/ask-va/products/category-topic-subtopic-scope-for-phase-1.md

 - Alignment with the VA.gov content style guide

 ## Next steps
-We need to a clear understanding of the development effort for the updates in order to prioritize them.
+We need to a clear understanding of the development effort for the updates in order to finish prioritizing them.